rgambord/c99-doc/doc/sections/7/20/3/2/index.rst

 .. _9899_7.20.3.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.3.2p2>`

-:ref:`2 <9899_7.20.3.2p2>` The free function causes the space pointed to by ptr to be deallocated, that is, made available for further allocation.
+The free function causes the space pointed to by ptr to be deallocated, that is, made available for further allocation.
 If ptr is a null pointer, no action occurs.
 Otherwise, if the argument does not match a pointer earlier returned by the calloc, malloc, or realloc function, or if the space has been deallocated by a call to free or realloc, the behavior is undefined.

 .. rubric:: Returns

 .. _9899_7.20.3.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.20.3.2p3>`

-:ref:`3 <9899_7.20.3.2p3>` The free function returns no value.
+The free function returns no value.